ppy/osu-wiki/wiki/Contests/osb!_Storyboarding_Contest/1/en.md

 - **Mapping is not required**.
 This is a storyboarding contest!
 - Use of **provided sprites is optional**, but it is **strongly encouraged since points are calculated with sprites and their usage**.
 - If you get a **name change** during the duration of the tournament, please **let hosts know as soon as possible**!
 - **No previous experience necessary**.
-(This includes experience with osu!editor's design tab, programming and photoshop, although it would be a great advantage.)
+(This includes experience with the beatmap editor's design tab, programming and photoshop, although it would be a great advantage.)
 - Prizes are distributed in the span of 2 weeks after results have been released.

 ### Submission rules

-- **This contest will be individual only.** This means storyboard collaboration is prohibited.
+- **This contest will be for individuals only.** This means storyboard collaboration is prohibited.
-- If you want to use illustration from an artist, **acquire permission / cite accordingly**.
+- If you want to use illustrations from an artist, **acquire permission / cite accordingly**.
 - If you want to use sprites from other storyboards, **do not use them until you have permission from the storyboarder(s)**.
 - Regarding how much you can edit a sprite with it still being counted as part of a sprite from the sprite pool, please refer to the image below.

 ![](img/editing-rules.jpg "Contest editing rules")

 - **Do not share storyboards, code, and/or sprites when you are done!** (This includes screenshots and/or GIFs of the storyboard.)
 Sharing them will put you in a disadvantage!
-- You can get hints on making specific effects you have in mind, but **do not ask others to make an effect for you!**
+- You can get hints on making specific effects you have in mind, but **do not ask others to make an effect for you**!
 - **If you already have WIP storyboard, you may use it in this contest.** However, we would like to see the SB you submit to us being used in a beatmap as well, without big modifications.

 [flag_AU]: /wiki/shared/flag/AU.gif "Australia"